Homework 7

 The python script below will be modified by you to compute the site likelihoods of a 4-taxon tree for 2 characters using the Mk 2-state model.
 The first of the two characters is constant and the second character is variable.
 You will use the site likelihood for the constant character to condition the site likelihood for the variable character on the fact that it is variable.
 You will check your results using PAUP*.

-Be sure to ask for help if you get stuck.
+Be sure to ask me for help if you get stuck.

 What to do

-Login to your student account on the cluster and create a file named hw10.py using nano containing the code below.
-Edit the hw10.py script in nano, replacing the xxxx placeholder with the correct formula.
-Assume the data for characters 1 and 2 are as shown in Figure 1.
+Login to your account on the Storrs HPC cluster and create a file named hw7.py using nano containing the code below.

 from math import exp, log